tommybraaschh/SnapTmpCleaner/README.md

 To give the script the proper privileges make sure to run "sudo chmod 777 SnapTmpClearer.sh"

 To execute this script run "sh SnapTmpClear.sh" in the directory it's stored in

+If cd spits back it can not find the directory, modify the directory in the script.